aiqc/AIQC/docs/explainer.rst

 .. raw:: html

   <p class="explain">
-    And that's really all there is to it 🏄‍♂️&nbsp;The rest is just figuring out how to feed your data into and out of the algorithms, which is where <a href='index.html'>AIQC</a> comes into play.
+    It's really that simple.
+The rest is just figuring out how to feed your data into and out of the algorithms, which is where <a href='index.html'>AIQC</a> comes into play.
   </p>
   </br>